 The Peer Workshop Program aims to develop field practitioners’ capacity to analyze the humanitarian negotiation environment they work in and improve their ability to plan multi-stakeholder negotiation processes.
 It introduces participants to practical negotiation tools and methods elaborated on the basis of the latest empirical research conducted by the Centre of Competence on Humanitarian Negotiation.

-Moreover, the Program serves as a gateway to a global community of frontline negotiators.
+The Program serves as a gateway to a global community of frontline negotiators.
 At each workshop, participants connect with experienced peers from other leading humanitarian organizations from across their region and beyond.
 More than 750 field practitioners have joined the Program since 2017.

 By joining this community, field practitioners get exclusive access to specialized CCHN activities, such as operational simulations, peer-to-peer exchanges, thematic retreats, the Training of Facilitators and the Peer Circles Program.
 These more advanced activities regularly take place in regional hubs around the world.